095056/Luis/Build-environment.md

   Standalone toolchain, downloaded sources, package build directories will be created here.
 Default is `$HOME/.termux-build`.

-- `TERMUX_PREFIX` - Specifies path to Termux system root.
-Default is `/data/data/com.termux/files/usr`.
-Cannot be changed when building on device.

-- `TERMUX_ANDROID_HOME` - Specifies path to Termux home directory.
-Default is `/data/data/com.termux/files/home`.
-Cannot be changed when building on device.

 - `TERMUX_MAKE_PROCESSES` - Specifies amount of jobs that should be spawned by utility `make`.
 Default is output of command `nproc`.